gaehlerm/SoftwareEngineering/README.md

 	return 2
 ```

+A well known example where the interface is segregated is the standard library in C++.
+All the functionality is defined inside the `std::` namespace, but it is split up into many different files.
+Importing the whole standard library only because you need some part of it would increase the compliation times too much.

-A common example is defining an enum inside a class, while other parts of the code might need access to this enum as well.
+Another common example is defining an enum inside a class, while other parts of the code might need access to this enum as well.
 This other part of the code has to import the complete class containing the enum, even though it doesn’t care about anything else than this simple enum.
-This other code import much more code than it would have to.
+This other code imports much more code than it would have to.
 And the solution is pretty simple.
 One can just extract the enum from the class and have it stand alone.
 Then it fulfills the ISP.

 ```py
 # inside ImportantStuff.py